This page was last updated: April 28th, 2022

 Testing – whether you have COVID-19 symptoms or are part of an asymptomatic testing programme – is key to preventing onward infection in healthcare settings.
 Being vaccinated may prevent or lessen our symptoms of Covid-19 but it may not stop us carrying or passing on the virus to others.

-There are now three main types of test, used in different situations, available to you:
+There are now two main types of test, used in different situations, available to you:

-If you or a member of your household experience COVID-19 symptoms, you should book a PCR test through our local testing service.
+If you experience COVID-19 symptoms, you should book a PCR test through our local testing service.

 If your test is negative, then you can return to work if you are well enough to do so.
 Speak to your line manager or call the Staff HelpDesk if you need any additional advice on 01872 252205.

-If you or someone in your household test positive, you must follow government guidance about isolation for you and your household.
+If you test positive, you must follow government guidance about isolation.

-As part of managing infection spread and breaking chains of transmissions anyone can be tested routinely when they don’t have symptoms.
-All RCHT colleagues, whether working in hospital, in the community, or at home, are urged to self-test twice each week.
+As part of managing infection spread and breaking chains of transmissions NHS staff can be tested routinely when they don’t have symptoms.
+All RCHT colleagues, whether working in hospital or in the community, are urged to self-test three times a week.

-Asymptomatic testing helps identify COVID-19 even without symptoms, allowing people to self-isolate, and make sure that they don’t transmit the virus to others.
+Asymptomatic testing using lateral flow tests (LFT) helps identify COVID-19 even without symptoms, allowing people to self-isolate and make sure they don’t transmit the virus to others.